sphericalwave/sphericalwave.github.io/index.md

 I use the demanding sport of AJJ to pressure test theories that make humans work better mechanically and electrically<br>
 </p>

-<p>Check out the blog, the offering and get in touch on social media</p>
+<p>Check out the blog, products and services and get in touch on social media</p>

 </div>